Top Tourist Spots in Kuala Lumpur – Exploring Malaysia

 Getting to the track when a racing event is on is very easy as the track is serviced by means of regular buses from nearby KLIA terminal on such days, however getting there on other days can be an issue as there are normally no buses servicing the area.
 The best way to visit Sepang on quiet days would be to get a taxi (Uber or Grab) from the city centre and back.
 Keep in mind that Sepang is on the very outskirts of KL and the ride could easily set you back in excess of 150 RM (€30).

-Although the visit is listed with our top attractions of Kuala Lumpur, the tour well organised, and the guides brilliant, we recommend that you visit this attraction only if you are a hardcore Motorsport fan.
+Although the visit is listed with our top tourist spots in Kuala Lumpur, the tour well organised, and the guides brilliant, we recommend that you visit this attraction only if you are a hardcore Motorsport fan.
 Nikki had such a great time here that he forgot to collect Michelle (who was arriving on a later flight) from the airport!

-The Walkable Centre – A collection of top attractions in Kuala Lumpur
+The Walkable Centre – A collection of top tourist spots in Kuala Lumpur centre

 Jalan Petaling – Chinatown